CMM and CMMI in Software Engineering

-The Software Engineering Institute (SEI) has developed a comprehensive process meta-model emphasizing the process maturity that is called the Capability Maturity Model (CMM).
-It is predicted on a set of system and software capabilities that should be present when organizations reach different levels of capability and maturity.
+The Software Engineering Institute (SEI) developed a comprehensive process meta-model emphasizing the process maturity that says the Capability Maturity Model (CMM).
+It predicts on a set of system and software capabilities.
+It should be present when organizations reach different levels of capability and maturity.

-Level1: Initial: Few processes are defined and individual efforts are taken.
+Level1: Initial: Few processes define and individual efforts taken.

 Level3: Defined: The process is standardized, documented and followed.
 All projects use a documented and approved version of a software process, which is useful in developing and supporting software.

-Level4: Managed: Both the software process and product are quantitatively understood and controlled using detailed measured.
+Level4: Managed: Both the software process and product quantitative understood and controlled using detailed measurements.

 Level5: Optimizing: Establish the mechanism to plan and implement change.
-Innovative ideas and technologies can be tested.
+Innovative ideas and technologies can test.

-The Capability Maturity Model is used in assessing How well an organization’s processes allow to complete and manage new software projects.
+The Capability Maturity Model uses in assessing how well an organization’s processes are.
+It allows one to complete and manage new software projects.

 Capability maturity model integration (CMMI) is the successor of the capability maturity model (CMM).
 It developed in 1987 but was first released in 1990.
 It adopts and uses in many domains.
 CMMI aims to improve the usability of maturity models using integrating many different models into one framework.